NexusCore

 Co-Processor Model

-A co-processor is a native module integrated into NexusCore to perform a specific category of financial computation.
-Unlike contracts that interpret bytecode, co-processors execute pre-compiled logic with direct access to protocol resources.
+A co-processor will be a native module integrated into NexusCore to perform a specific category of financial computation.
+Unlike contracts that interpret bytecode, co-processors will execute pre-compiled logic with direct access to protocol resources.

-Each operates through three layers of state management:
+Each will operate through three layers of state management:

 Layer